9 February 2014

 Others are people like Nelson Mandela who in spite of the way he was so harshly treated for many years in prison in South Africa preached reconciliation instead of revenge when he was eventually released after about 27 years.
-And he continued to not only ‘preach’ this but live it to the end of his days in 2013.
+And he continued to not only ‘preach’ this but live it to the end of his days last year.

 So the good that we try to do is not meant to glorify ourselves but to glorify our Heavenly Father.
 In today’s gospel (verse 16) Matthew tells that the light will be manifested in good works.
 As Isaiah says in the first reading these will be seen in precise deeds with very concrete benefits for our neighbours: sharing bread with the hungry, providing housing, clothing the naked, forgiveness etc. If we do that ‘our light will rise in the darkness’ – the last verse of Isaiah today.